jdel12/kubernetes-playground/README.md

 ==============
 If kubernetes means captain in greek, this is a pirate captain with a casual attitude towards best practices...
 -------------
-_...but this is how I am learning and exploring the multitude of ways you can deploy and use the many different pieces of kubernetes, the ever growing container orchestration system from Google._
+...but this is how I am learning and exploring the multitude of ways you can deploy and use the many different pieces of kubernetes, the ever growing container orchestration system from Google.
+I acknowledge that much of what is here is hardly ideal or enterprise grade but my goal is to develop a conceptual and working understanding of various types of controllers, services, storage mechanisms and how they interact so when the time to tackle enterprise solutions comes, I can successfully navigate those problems.

-_I acknowledge that much of what is here is hardly ideal or enterprise grade but my goal is to develop a conceptual and working understanding of various types of controllers, services, storage mechanisms and so on so when the time to tackle enterprise solutions comes, I can successfully navigate those problems._
+This is serving as a general area for me to store files and write yamls for implementation them on a GCP account.

-This is serving as a general area for me to store files and write yamls for implementation them on a GCP account BUT the primary infrastructure that exists here is based around showing the latest equity prices for specific companies via an nginx web server and supported by a elasticsearch database.
+The primary infrastructure that exists here is based around showing the latest equity prices for specific companies via an nginx web server and supported by a elasticsearch database.
 It will contact the IEX exchange and their fantastic, free financial API (https://iextrading.com/developer/docs/) and pull down the latest price, then storing it in the elasticsearch engine before it is retrieved by the nginx webserver as it deploys.

 See below for a basic diagram I drew.